KoketsoMangwale/aws-cloud-journey/S3/S3 - Automating Static Website Hosting.md

   ]
 }
 ```
-Add S3 Acess Permissions to the Role
+Add S3 Access Permissions to the Role

 ## ⚙️ GitHub Actions Workflow